User Administration

 Inviting a user via UI/email

-3. Provide the user's email address and click Send invite.
+Provide the user's email address, select their starting access role, and click Send invite.

-• After you invite a user, they'll receive an email prompting them to accept the invite and set up their account.
+- After you invite a user, they'll receive an email invitation.

 Example invitation email